 On Sept.
 28, runners of all ages gathered at Peace Park to participate in Believe in the Gold’s 7th annual Run/Walk for Childhood Cancer.

-The day began with a pancake breakfast, followed by a 2km, a 5km and 10km event where participants can dress up in costumes and raise funds for childhood cancer.
+The day began with a pancake breakfast, followed by a two, five, and 10 kilometre event where participants can dress up in costumes and raise funds for childhood cancer.

 Shonalie Biafore, founder of Believe in the Gold, created the charity on behalf of her teenage daughter Jayce, who was diagnosed in 2010 with Ewing sarcoma.